mcsgeek/bootprep/ARCHITECTURE.md

 - Cleans up temporary mounts and files.
 - Exits.

+> **Prepare the boot environment so a selected writable snapshot becomes the next bootable system.**

 ---

 ## What BootPrep Does Not Do

-BootPrep intentionally does not:

-- Create snapshots.
-- Delete snapshots.
-- Perform snapshot cleanup.
-- Manage snapshot retention.
-- Choose which snapshot should be used.
-- Set the Btrfs default subvolume.
-- Replace GRUB.
-- Replace Snapper.
-- Replace Btrfs.

-Those responsibilities belong to their respective projects or to the workflow that invokes BootPrep.
+BootPrep intentionally avoids responsibilities that already belong to other system components.

+Snapshot creation, writable snapshot management, rollback operations, filesystem management, and bootloader management remain the responsibility of Btrfs, Snapper, GRUB, or the workflow that presents the selected writable snapshot.

+> **BootPrep exists to fill a missing responsibility—not to replace existing ones.**p.

 ---